Mr Dwayne Antojado

 Available For Media Comment.

-Dwayne Antojado is a Lecturer (Online Course Facilitator) in Sociology and Criminology at the University of South Australia.
+Dwayne Antojado is a Lecturer (Online) in Sociology and Criminology at Adelaide University, as well as an academic in the European Studies Program, School of Social Sciences, Ateneo de Manila University in the Philippines.
 He completed his studies at Griffith University and the University of Melbourne.

 Second, Dwayne examines penal /custodial contexts, attending to the ways prisons are encountered by marginalised communities, like women, young people, and LGBTQIA+ communities.
 In partnership with the Department of Foreign Affairs and Trade (Australian Aid), the United Nations Office on Drugs and Crime, and local academic collaborators, he is presently evaluating the availability and efficacy of programme-based interventions for persons incarcerated for violent extremist offences.
 Concurrently, with support from the Australian National University's Philippines Institute, he is co-leading a companion study that traces and explicates how sentenced women in Philippine penal institutions endure and navigate the manifold 'pains of imprisonment.'
 In addition to his research in prisons, Dwayne also writes about 'justice-affected' spaces impacted by state violence, and the ways in which repair can not only be achieved through legal instruments and provisions but also through the affective and sensory dimensions of time and space.

-At the University of South Australia, Dwayne teaches into the Bachelor of Criminology and Criminal Justice, and the Bachelor of Psychological Science and Sociology programmes.
+At the Adelaide University, Dwayne teaches into the Bachelor of Criminology and Criminal Justice, and the Bachelor of Psychological Science and Sociology programmes.
 He has taught both undergraduate and postgraduate subjects across various universities in Australia.

 Year Citation